 - Kicking game is making positive strides.
 Justin Sorensen was bad in 2012, but the new faces and competition in the program are pushing Sorensen back to his old form at Bingham High.
 Sorensen booted a 52-yarder with ease.
 If I had to rank the pecking order today it would be: 1) Justin Sorensen, 2) Trevor Samson, 3) “Moose” Bingham.

 - Saw good things from punter, Scott Arrellano.
 Arrellano can boot the ball, but he also has some speed.
 Gets down field fast.

 - Not a huge supporter of Cody Hoffman being involved in the return game.
 Hoffman is a threat to take it to the house (UCF, 2011) but it’s too risky having him back there.
 Hoffman is vital to BYU in the receiving game.

 - Coaching staff was vocal and aggressive.
 If a player made a mistake they would hear it and be pulled from the scrimmage.
 Holding these players responsible for their actions.

 - The attendance has already been discussed by many, but to get over 10,000 people to a scrimmage was an impressive turnout by fans.
 Folks are very excited for Cougar Football to return.

-Tags: Adam Hine Ammon Olsen Austin Holt Brayden Kearsley Bronson Kaufusi Christian Stewart Cody Hoffman Dallin Leavitt Eathyn Manumaleuna Featured Jamaal Williams Justin Sorensen Marques Johnson Michael Alisa Michael Yeck Moose Bingham Popular Remington Peck Robertson Daniel Scott Arrellano Taysom Hill Trevor Samson
+Tags: Adam Hine Ammon Olsen Austin Holt Brayden Kearsley Bronson Kaufusi Christian Stewart Cody Hoffman Dallin Leavitt Eathyn Manumaleuna Jamaal Williams Justin Sorensen Marques Johnson Michael Alisa Michael Yeck Moose Bingham Remington Peck Robertson Daniel Scott Arrellano Taysom Hill Trevor Samson